python/cpython/Doc/library/weakref.rst

    are called in reverse order of creation.

-   A finalizer will never invoke its callback during the later part of the interpreter shutdown when module globals are liable to have been replaced by :const:`None`.
+   A finalizer will never invoke its callback during the later part of the :term:`interpreter shutdown` when module globals are liable to have been replaced by :const:`None`.

    .. method:: __call__()